 Keeping tempo in the golf swing when you play better under pressure

 When you feel pressure, everything tends to happen faster than you think – you walk faster, go through your routine quicker, and you swing faster.
 The key is to slow everything down and be aware of your tempo.
 Here are some ways you can control tempo under pressure:

 - Words or phrases like “Super-Smooth” (Pia Nilsson and Lynn Marriot)

 - Use a “performance statement” (Jason Selk) before you swing like “slow back and powerful through”

 - Counting during your swing e.g. 1-2-3, 1

-Work through these steps in practice and play and I’m sure you’ll see some improvement in your results.
-Please leave a comment if you have any questions.
+Work through these steps in practice and play and I’m confident you’ll see better, and less, variable results in tournaments.